Nuclear kinetic density from ab initio theory: Introduction

 \section{Introduction}

 In this paper, we derive an analytic expression for the kinetic density of a nuclear system from the nonlocal scalar one-body nuclear densities calculated in the no-core shell model (NCSM) ~\cite{barrett2013ab} approach.
-In particular, we use the method introduced in Ref.~\cite{PhysRevC.97.034619} to construct the microscopic nonlocal one-body density.
+In particular, we use the method introduced in Ref.~\cite{gennari2018microscopic} to construct the microscopic nonlocal one-body density.
 The {\it ab initio} NCSM is a rigorous many-body technique which treats all $A$ nucleons as active degrees of freedom and takes realistic two- and three-nucleon forces as the sole input.
 The model is suited for the description of light nuclei ($ A \lesssim 16 $) as it is able to account for many-nucleon correlations producing high-quality wave functions.

 With the NCSM nuclear densities it is possible to compute quantities fundamental to density functional theory (DFT), such as the kinetic density, using \textit{ab initio} wave functions.
 In systems such as $^{16}$O, this can allow for direct comparison between COM removal procedures in different many-body techniques, such as DFT.
-DFT is a many-body method for calculating nuclear properties across the nuclear chart, which has been practiced in nuclear physics for approximately 40 years ~\cite{duguet2014nuclear,vautherin1970hartree,vautherin1972hartree,vautherin1973hartree,parr1989density,gross2013density,bhattacharyya2005kinetic}.
+DFT is a many-body method for calculating nuclear properties across the nuclear chart, which has been practiced in nuclear physics for approximately 40 years ~\cite{duguet2014nuclear,vautherin1970hartree,vautherin1972hartree,vautherin1973hartree,parr1994density,gross2013density,bhattacharyya2005kinetic}.
 It involves the minimization of an energy functional with respect to several system densities (kinetic, spin, isospin, etc.).

-DFT has had great success and has made significant progress in the description of medium- to heavy-mass nuclei ~\cite{PhysRevC.57.2281,erler2012limits,kortelainen2010nuclear,kortelainen2012nuclear,kortelainen2014nuclear}.
+DFT has had great success and has made significant progress in the description of medium- to heavy-mass nuclei ~\cite{hofmann1998hartree,erler2012limits,kortelainen2010nuclear,kortelainen2012nuclear,kortelainen2014nuclear}.
 In these types of systems, contributions from the center-of-mass (COM) and the nonlocality in the density are reduced in effect.
 However, if DFT is to extend its reach to more systems, the size of these two effects must be reviewed to ensure they are under control.
-In this work, we study $^{16}$O and other light nuclei using the NCSM many-body method to explore the effects of nonlocality and COM contamination in the kinetic density, a fundamental input of energy functionals.